tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

 * **Plugin Profiler Initialization**

-  Core TensorFlow will load `TF_InitProfiler` from plug-in's dynamic library installed under "…python_dir.../site-packages/tensorflow-plugins" and pass the handle to `InitPluginProfiler` to do initialization.
+  Core TensorFlow will load `TF_InitProfiler` from plugin's dynamic library installed under "…python_dir.../site-packages/tensorflow-plugins" and pass the handle to `InitPluginProfiler` to do initialization.
 Here we define a `PluginInterfaceFatory` to store all the registered pluggable profilers, all of pluggable profilers in this factory will be enabled if `device_type` in `ProfileOptions` is configured as `PLUGGABLE_DEVICE`.
   ```c++
   class PluginInterfaceFactory {
    public: